hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 ### Mapper

 Using the Mapper interface you will implement the mapping logic.
-Mappers can transform, split, calculate, aggregate data from data source.
+Mappers can transform, split, calculate, aggregate data from data sources.
 In Hazelcast it is also possible to integrate data from more than the KeyValueSource data source by implementing `com.hazelcast.core.HazelcastInstanceAware` and requesting additional maps, multimaps, list, sets.

 The mappers `map` function is called once per available entry in the data structure.
 If you work on distributed data structures that operate in a partition based fashion then multiple mappers work in parallel on the different cluster nodes on the nodes assigned partitions.
-Mappers then prepare and maybe the input key-value pair and emit zero or more key-value pairs for reducing phase.
+Mappers then prepare and maybe transform the input key-value pair and emit zero or more key-value pairs for reducing phase.

 For our word-count example we retrieve an input document (a text document) and we transform it by splitting the text into the available words.
 After that, as discussed in the pseudo code, we emit every